 What if you think you really need that impulse item?
 Don’t fall victim to it, and instead remember it for your next grocery trip.
 If it makes it to the list for the next week’s shopping trip, it is fair game.
 But don’t buy anything you hadn’t planned on buying when you left the house.

 The only exception should be if there is an in-store sale, and with coupons, that product becomes free or next to nothing to buy.
-You never know when those unexpected in-store only sales might crop up, and is also why you should never leave home without your coupons!
+You never know when those unexpected in-store only sales might crop up and that is also why you should never leave home without your coupons!